 Harris assisted in the negotiations with FOX Sports Arizona on a 20-year extension that began in 2016 and is the largest financial transaction in franchise history.

 The Winslow, Ariz., native played a key role in the opening of the D-backs' Spring Training home, Salt River Fields at Talking Stick, as well as the 2011 Major League Baseball All-Star Game held at Chase Field.
-Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $200 million of debt in the last 10 years.
+Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $200 million of debt.

 Harris is a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame.